Colm3na/kusama-session-keys/README.md

 ## Bonus track

-Thanks to @derfredy we include the script `isNodeValidating.sh`.
+Thanks to @derfredy we include the script `author_hasSessionKeys.sh`.

-We can use this script in conjunction with the `rotatekeys.js` script using the `-k` flag to know if the local node is currently validating and it's using the provided session keys.
+We can use this script in conjunction with the `rotatekeys.js` script using the `-k` flag to know if the local node is using the provided session keys.

+This way you can know what node is validating when you have several validator nodes in a active/passive setup (only one node is actively validating).
+You can promote a node to validator using `rotatekeys.js` at any time. just by executing the script in the node you want to promote.

 How to use it?

 1. Rotate the session keys as usual but adding `-k flag`.
 I.e: `node rotatekeys.js -c keystores/controller.json -k`.
-2. To check if the local node is validating execute `./isNodeValidating.sh`.
+2. To check if the local node is validating execute `./author_hasSessionKeys.sh`.
 3. Profit!
-Use it in your own scripts or automatic flows!
+Use it in your own scripts or automations.